sonictk/maya_python_c_extension/docs/index.md

 We're going to eschew the official Python [``distutils``](https://docs.python.org/2/extending/building.html#building) for this, and compile everything on our own.
-Before you start shouting "That's un-Pythonic!" from the top of your horse, bear with it: there are very good reasons for this which I'll explain later.
+Before you start shouting "That's un-Pythonic!" from the top of your horse, bear with it: there are fairly good reasons for this, which I'll explain later.

 We'll be making two types of Maya Python C++ Extensions: the first will be a traditional Python C extension that makes use of the Maya libraries; the second,